cuteshaun/react-aria-hooks/README.md

 # react-aria-hooks

-A lightweight collection of accessible React hooks (a11y) for building inclusive web apps.
+A lightweight collection of accessible React hooks (a11y) for building inclusive, screen-reader-friendly web applications.

 ## 📣 What is `useAnnouncer`?

-Screen readers do **not automatically announce visual updates** like “message sent” or “7 results found.”
-Unless focus moves or you use ARIA live regions, users may miss important information.
+Screen readers **do not automatically announce dynamic visual updates** like “Message sent” or “7 results found.”
+Unless you move focus or use ARIA live regions, these updates may go unnoticed.

-`useAnnouncer` fixes this by allowing you to programmatically send messages to screen readers — without changing focus or breaking layout.
+The `useAnnouncer` hook solves this by allowing you to **programmatically announce messages to screen readers** — without moving focus or affecting layout.

 ## ✨ Features

-- 🔊 `useAnnouncer` — announce messages to screen readers via `aria-live`
+* 🔊 `useAnnouncer` — announce messages via `aria-live` regions
-- ♿️ Built with accessibility standards
+* ♿️ Follows accessibility best practices and standards (WAI-ARIA)
-- ⚛️ Works with any React project (TypeScript-ready)
+* ⚛️ Works with any React project (TypeScript-ready, zero dependencies)
+* 🧹 Easy to integrate, composable and tree-shakable

 ## 📦 Installation